Air India handed over to Tata Group | Business

 - India

-The government on Thursday officially handed over Air India to the Tata Group.
+The government officially handed over Air India to the Tata Group on Thursday, nearly 69 years after it was taken from the Mumbai-based conglomerate.

 Tata Sons chairman N Chandrasekharan said the group is very happy to have Air India back in its fold.